Amgaa9193/Gramma/README.md

 MVPs

-1. Convert voice into text, gives the user option to edit the sentence by typing. has an instruction button.
+1. Convert voice into text.
-2. Display the original text with the error-free version belove it, highlights the part where it needed correcting.
+2. Instruction animated popout modal? with speech.
-3. mini game where user can rearrange the words
+3. Display the original text with gramma's suggestion.

 Design structure